guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 This is a good point, and we just use the same technique that we used to generate $ h_0 $ but with different weights!

-## Some Tensorflow tricks
+### Tensorflow details

 > Well, now that we've covered the essential steps, how to I make it work with the high level functions of Tensorflow like `dynamic_rnn` etc. ?

-We'll need to encapsulate the reccurent logic into a custom cell that inherit `RNNCell`.
+We'll need to encapsulate the reccurent logic into a custom cell that inherits `RNNCell`.
 Our custom cell will be able to call the LSTM cell (initialized in the `__init__`).
-It also has a special recurrent state that combines the LSTM state and the vector $ o $ (as we need to pass this through).
+It also has a special recurrent state that combines the LSTM state and the vector $ o $ (as we need to pass it through).
 An elegant way is to define a namedtuple for this recurrent state:

 ```python
 AttentionState = collections.namedtuple("AttentionState", ("lstm_state", "o"))